NirmalHegde/NirmalHegde/README.md

 ## Hi there, my name is Nirmal!

 ### 😄 About Me:
 I am a Systems Design Engineering student at the University of Waterloo and am very fond of developing all different types of programs!
-Currently, I am working on an application called Skribbl.AI that attempts to mimic skribbl.io, but with the added twist that you can draw with your hand, rather than your mouse.

 ### 🌱 I’m currently learning:
 - ``GraphQL``